gwongz/flask-apiblueprint/docs/index.rst

     app.register(api_v2)

-That means routes get copied over so you can just do this:
+That means you can just do this:

 ::